skrysmanski/devlog/content/articles/kubernetes/resources/pods.md

 > [!NOTE]
 > Except for educational purposes, you will never create pods directly - instead you will use [deployments](deployments.md).
+>
+> However, you still need to understand what pods are and how they work because pods are used by deployments.

 **Internal DNS name**: `<pod-ip-address>.<namespace>.pod.cluster.local` (not really useful because you need the pod's ip)